Notice: This page requires JavaScript to function properly.

 Example Scenario

-Let’s first create an example configuration file named cg.txt with one line which contains a value of certain example secret key value:
+First, create a configuration file named cg.txt containing a single line with an example secret key value:

-Now, we’ll the check the status of our working tree and staging area:
+Now check the status of the working tree and staging area:

-The commit is successful, however the name of our config file is not really meaningful and clear, so let’s rename it to config.txt:
+The commit is successful, but the name of the config file is not very clear, so rename it to config.txt:

-Once again, we’ll check the status of our working tree and staging area:
+Once again, check the status of the working tree and staging area:

 As you can see, the status shows us that the file was renamed from cg.txt to config.txt, and this change is already staged and ready to be committed.